UAlbertaCompEClub/compe-plus/api/endpoints.md

 ## `POST /users`

-Create a new user and give them the User role in Auth0.
+Create a new user and give them the Student role in Auth0.

 ### Authorization